ansys/pyansys-geometry/doc/source/contributing.rst

     pip install myst-nb

-3. Run the following command to build a single example (i.e. substitute ``<PATH_TO_MY_EXAMPLE_FILE>`` with the path to your example file)::
+3. Run the following command to build a single example (that is, substitute ``<PATH_TO_MY_EXAMPLE_FILE>`` with the path to your example file)::

     mystnb-docutils-html --nb-read-as-md=1 <PATH_TO_MY_EXAMPLE_FILE> output.html

 4. Check the output file ``output.html`` to ensure that the example is correctly built.
-   Rendered output will not have the documentation styling but users should have the ability to see its proper execution.
+   Rendered output does not have documentation styling but users should have the ability to see its proper execution.

 .. note::

-  Plots will not be rendered in the output file, but the code and markdown cells should be correctly rendered.
-In case of failure during execution you will also see the error message in the output file.
+  Plots are not be rendered in the output file, but the code and markdown cells should be correctly rendered.
+In case of failure during execution users can also see the error message in the output file.

 Run tests